-The coontie palm or botanically Zamia Pumila [ZAM-ee-uh, POO-mil-uh] is a small cycad from the family Zamiaceae and related to the popular cycad known as the Sago palm (Cycas revoluta).
+The coontie plant (Zamia Pumila) also known as coontie fern, is a small cycad from the family Zamiaceae and related to the popular cycad known as the Sago palm (Cycas revoluta).

 Zamia Pumila is named after its genus Zamia because it was its very first species to be described; such plants are called ‘type species’.

 The second part of the plant’s scientific name – pumila – means small or dwarf, which refers to its size.

 Native plants to the West Indies, Florida, and Cuba, the plant is generally known by its common name –coontie palm, and is the only Zamia species found in the United States.

 This South Florida native plant is the only cycad native to North America.